 Known as “The Unseen Canyon,” Nevidio was for centuries a narrow canyon on the Komarnica River considered impossible to pass.
 That is, until explorers finally descended it in the 20th century.

-Today it’s a bucket-list canyoning route, with towering rock walls and a powerful torrent.
-While still spectacular, increased visitor numbers mean some travellers now prefer less crowded canyoning routes elsewhere in Montenegro.
+Today it’s a bucket-list canyoning route in Montenegro, with towering rock walls and a powerful torrent, but this does mean increased visitor numbers.

-The canyon is also significant because the Komarnica River ecosystem faces threats from hydropower development, making responsible tourism here especially important.
+The canyon is also significant because the Komarnica River ecosystem faces threats from a potential hydropower development, making responsible tourism here especially important.
 You can watch a video about Komarnica free on youtube here.

 Tribuća Canyon